 b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
 Please list any professional studies conducted at the site to identify such resources. [help] There are no known landmarks, features, or other evidence of Indian or historic use or occupation on the project site. c.
 Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
 Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. [help] Site walks and consultation of Washington State's Department of Archology and Historic Preservation's WISAARD Online GIS map were used to assess the potential impacts to cultural and historic resources on and near the project site. d.
 Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
 Please include plans for the above and any permits that may be required.
 Construction would be temporarily halted should evidence of historic, archeological, scientific, or cultural importance be discovered.
 Local tribes would be notified.
 14. Transportation a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. [help] The site will be serviced by 156th St NE, with future connections provided to the north. b.
+Show on site plans, if any. [help] The site will be serviced by 30th Ave NE and 164th Street NE through extensions of 164th St NE and 19th Ave SE through the southern, western and northern boundaries of the site. b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
 If not, what is the approximate distance to the nearest transit stop? [help] The site is not currently serviced by public transit.
 The closest transit stop is the Community Transit Smokey Point Blvd 156th St NE bus stop, which is approximately a half mile east of the site. c.
 How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate? [help] The proposed development will provide 1,175 off-street parking spaces, which exceeds the required amount.
-More specifically, each townhome will have four off-street parking spaces, with two spaces in the garage and two in the driveway.
-Each detached single-family house will have three total off-street parking spaces with one space in the garage and two in the driveway. d.
+How many would the project or proposal eliminate? [help] The proposed development will provide approximately 1,333 off-street parking spaces, which exceeds the required amount.
+More specifically, each townhome and single-family unit will have four off-street parking spaces, with two spaces in the garage and two in the driveway.
 Will the proposal require any new or improvements to existing roads, streets, pedestrian, bicycle or state transportation facilities, not including driveways?
-If so, generally describe (indicate whether public or private). [help] The proposal will not require any improvements to existing roads.
+If so, generally describe (indicate whether public or private). [help] New roads are to be created adjacent and through the site including the installation of a new multi-modal trail through the western and southern portions of the site.
+Improvements to existing roads will be needed for round-about connections to new roads. d.

-e.
 Will the project or proposal use (or occur in the immediate vicinity of) water, rail, or air transportation?
 If so, generally describe. [help] The proposal will not use water rail or air transportation.